The Leiden University logo consists of two elements, which must not be used separately:

 Use the reversed logo on blue backgrounds.
 The seal remains unchanged; only the wordmark changes colour.

-Versions of the logo are also available for various other organisational units.
-This will be added to the Brand Portal.
+Versions for other organisational units will be added to the Brand Portal.